fioprotocol/fio.chronicle/README.md

 # FIO Chronicle Project

-FIO.Chronicle is a software application designed to process the history of the [FIO](https://github.com/fioprotocol/fio) blockchain and is a fork of the [EOSChronicle](https://github.com/EOSChronicleProject/eos-chronicle) project.
-For more detailed information regarding FIO.Chronicle and its origin, EOSChronicle, see the [overview](https://github.com/fioprotocol/fio.chronicle/blob/develop/docs/overview.md)
+FIO.Chronicle is a software application designed to process the state and trace history of the [FIO](https://github.com/fioprotocol/fio) blockchain and is a fork of the [EOSChronicle](https://github.com/EOSChronicleProject/eos-chronicle) project.
+For more detailed information regarding FIO.Chronicle and its origin, EOSChronicle, see the [FIO.Chronicle Overview](https://github.com/fioprotocol/fio.chronicle/blob/develop/docs/overview.md).

 # FIO Protocol
 The Foundation for Interwallet Operability (FIO) or, in short, the FIO Protocol, is an open-source project based on EOSIO 1.8+.